jaedle-kata/remove-same-sum-of-digits/README.md

 - 5678 --> 5+6+7+8 = 26 ---> 2 + 6 = 8
 ```

+## Task 1

+Write a function that caluclates the sum of digits of a number.

+`int SumOfDigits.calculate(int number`

+1. Negative Inputs are not allowed (and shall not be considered)

-## Task
+## Task 2

-Write a function that accepts an array of numbers and removes each multiple of numbers which have the same sum of digits
+Write a function that accepts an array of numbers and removes each multiple of numbers which have the same sum of digits.

-`int[] DuplicateSumOfDigitsRemove.remove(int[] numbers)`
+`int[] SumOfDigits.distinct(int[] numbers)`

 1. Order has to remain the same
 2. Retain the first element, remove the 2nd (3rd, ...) occurrence with same sum of digits
+3. Empty lists are allowed
-3. Obviously there can't be more than 10 elements in the list after processing ;)
+4. Obviously there can't be more than 10 elements in the list after processing ;)
+5. Do not modify the input list

 ## Examples